Introduction

 Listen Actively

 Encourage your youngster to talk about their feelings.
-Active, judgment-free listening.
+Engage in active, judgment-free listening.
 Show compassion and affirm their feelings.
 Tell them it’s alright to feel sad, terrified, or bewildered.
 Active listening shows you value their feelings and opinions, creating a safe space for open communication.

 Addressing Common Difficult Topics